(WHM >> Home >> Development >> Manage API Tokens)

 - Under the Actions column, click Edit.
-The Edit API Token form will appear.
+The Edit API Token interface will appear.

-Change the API token's name, ACL privileges, or both, and click Save.
+Edit the desired options, then click Save.
 A success message will appear in the upper-right corner of the interface.

 You must assign at least one ACL privilege to the token.